JakeWnuk/ptt/docs/USAGE.md

 1985  [8513]==============
 ```

-### Contributing
-Contributions are welcome and encouraged.
-Please open an issue or pull request
-if you have any suggestions or improvements.
-Please follow the code of conduct
-when contributing to this project.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.